xcart/graphql-api-docs/src/index.md

 6. Set payment options (if required) with [ChangePaymentFields](#changepaymentfields-mutation) mutation
 7. (OPTIONAL) Set customer notes with [ChangeCustomerNotes](#changecustomernotes-mutation) mutation

 Once these steps are done and the cart is in `checkout_ready = true` state, you are ready to allow customer to place an order.
 The payment process is performed inside WebView to allow for various payment providers.

+## WebView Implementation

+To allow for such operations like performing checkout or authorizing user with external auth provider, you have to implement a WebView in a special way to be able to get status updates from the backend and return properly back to your application.
 The implementation differs for iOS and Android systems.

 ### iOS WebView implementation

-Use **WKWebView** to open URL stored in `checkout_url` param of the `cart` object.
+For checkout, use **WKWebView** to open URL stored in `checkout_url` param of the `cart` object.
 The WebView **must** follow redirects and respond to user clicks.
 The payment screen will either continue to the success page or proceed to the payment processor.

 In order to return back to the app in case order is placed or errors happened, you should implement Script Messages handler by the name of `status` and react accordingly.
 Look at [Status message structure](#status-message-structure-and-handling-1) section for details